 McAllister, whose permanent residence was in Detroit, spent the winter of 1906-1907 living in Buffalo.
 This led Bison fans to correctly assume that Sport would replace Stallings, who took a temporary hiatus from baseball, as their team’s manager in 1907.
 Lew resigned from his coaching position at Michigan at this time due to his early spring obligations with the Buffalo ballclub

 Sport relinquished the Bisons’ managerial role the following year and resumed his post as the head coach of the Michigan baseball team.
-Lew stayed on with Buffalo as a player, but injuries began to take their toll, restricting him to only 44 games in 1907.
-McAllister bounced back in 1908, seeing action in 81 contests for the Bisons, but still not hitting much.
+Lew stayed on with Buffalo as a player, but injuries began to take their toll, restricting him to only 73 games in 1907 and 44 in 1908.
+McAllister bounced back in 1909, seeing action in 81 contests for the Bisons, but still not hitting much.

 The 1910 census listed Lew, his wife Gertrude, whom he in married in 1900, and their five-year-old son Lewis Jr. as living in Wayne, Michigan, near Detroit.

 Sport, who had tired of the college game, resigned as Michigan’s head baseball coach in early January of 1910.
 A few days later, he signed with the Newark Indians for the upcoming season.
 When asked about his new team McAllister replied, “I’m not so young as I used to be and I am taking no chances with the lake climate any longer.
 The springs are cold and the falls are sometimes about as raw.
 I made up my mind to get on with some seaboard town and Newark was my choice.
 I had to make use of a deal that took me first to Toronto, but I landed finally at the place I started for.”

 Lew was named captain of the Newark ballclub in the spring of 1910.
 Later, he filled in for player-manager Joe McGinnity after the future Hall of Famer fractured his wrist while attempting to crank start his automobile.